otwld/velero-ui/README.md

 A fully dashboard interface to interact with [Velero (vmware-tanzu)](https://github.com/vmware-tanzu/velero/issues).

-This dashboard aims to implement the same functionnalities as the velero CLI.
+This dashboard aims to implement the same functionalities as the velero CLI.

 ### Quick look